Quentinio/UIDesign/README.md

 # uidesigns

-A new Flutter project.
+A quick design of an app with Flutter.

 ## Getting Started

-This project is a starting point for a Flutter application.
+I've created a small 3 page Ui design of a banking app.

 A few resources to get you started if this is your first Flutter project: